EladLaster/Animal_Classification/README.md

 # Animal Classification Project

 ## Overview

-This project focuses on classifying images of mammals into five categories: dog, cat, horse, lion, and elephant.
+The main objective of this project is to perform image classification on a dataset consisting of images of five different mammal categories: dog, cat, horse, lion, and elephant.

-The goal is to develop machine learning models capable of accurately identifying the mammal depicted in a given image.
+The ultimate goal is to develop machine learning models that can accurately determine the specific mammal species depicted in a given image.

+the primary aim of this project is to leverage machine learning techniques to build robust and accurate image classification models capable of identifying mammal species from images.

+Through rigorous data preparation, model development, and evaluation, we aim to achieve a high level of performance and contribute to the field of computer vision and image recognition.

 ## Authors: